Bingham LCAC was formed in 1982 and has produced Olympic, National, Regional and County level archers.

 In 1981 an approach was made by Fred Stapley, the Centre Manager, to mount an Able bodied/Disabled shoot to mark the “Year of the Disabled”.
-It will not surprise those who know the club well to learn that this approach was made to Jim Johnson over a pint in one of Bingham’s public houses ~ plus ça change, plus c'est la même chose.
 This idea fell on fertile ground with Sherwood Archers providing the equipment for the shoot.
 So successful was it that Fred expressed a wish that it should become an annual event.

-In 1982 a further conversation between Jim and Fred ~ we’ll not speculate here as to where this took place ~ led to Fred suggesting that a club be formed based at the Leisure Centre.
+In 1982 a further conversation, between Jim and Fred, led to Fred suggesting that a club be formed based at the Leisure Centre.
 In July that year an inaugural meeting of interested parties took place and Bingham Leisure Centre Archery Club was formed with Jim, David Jones and Peter Noble the founder members.
 Fred helped the club acquire equipment and the first of many Beginners courses took place.

 Since 1982 the club has grown to be a well thought of group by both the town and the Leisure Centre.
 One initial objective was to encourage archery in the school (Toot Hill) and town and it is fair to say this has been a success.
-Our link with Toot Hill continues with both the weekly school club and regular “lessons” and sessions in activities week being organised and supported by club members ~ a steady flow of juniors into the club from Toot Hill being beneficial to both parties.
+Our link with Toot Hill continues with the weekly school club being organised and supported by club members ~ a steady flow of juniors into the club from Toot Hill being beneficial to both parties.

 Not so far afield, we now also shoot in Aslockton/Whatton on the Sports Field on Dark Lane.
-Moving there in 2019 for mid-week shooting has allowed us to make contact with a completely new community and we are excited about the prospect of building the club up even more over the next few years.
+Moving there in 2019 for mid-week shooting, and Sunday mornings in the winter, has allowed us to make contact with a completely new community and we are excited about the prospect of building the club up even more over the next few years.

 Over the years Bingham has developed and supported a number of archers to shoot at the highest level: